vishalkarande9/react_native_manager/README.md

 # react_native_manager
-project in react native which manages list of employees. tools used :(1) firebase used for user authentication
+Project developed in react native which manages list of employees. tools used :(1) firebase used for user authentication
             (2) firebase for data storage.
             (3) IDE used VS code.